slowernews/wisdom-tldr/chapters/chapter_3_action.md

 -->

 > *"All models are wrong but some are useful."
--- George Box*
+-- George Box [1919]*

 A mental model is a functional tool.
 If you don’t understand its limitations, you don’t understand the model.
 The practical question is how limited do they have to be to not be useful.

+> *"A model which took account of all the variation of reality would be of no more use than a map at the scale of one to one."
+-- Joan Robinson [1903]*

 > *"The basic trouble, you see, is that people think that «right» and «wrong» are absolute; that everything that isn’t perfectly and completely right is totally and equally wrong."
 -- Isaac Asimov [1920]*

 > *"Scientists generally agree that no theory is one hundred percent correct.
 Thus, the real test of knowledge is not truth, but utility.
 Science gives us power.
 The more useful that power, the better the science."
 -- Yuval Noah Harari [1976]*

-> *"A model which took account of all the variation of reality would be of no more use than a map at the scale of one to one."
--- Joan Robinson*